-When in doubt about the compute capability of the hardware that will be present at runtime, it is best to assume a compute capability of 2.0 as defined in the CUDA C Programming Guide section on Technical and Feature Specifications.
+When in doubt about the compute capability of the hardware that will be present at runtime, it is best to assume a compute capability of 1.0 as defined in the CUDA C Programming Guide and Technical and Feature Specifications, or a compute capability of 1.3 if double-precision arithmetic is required.

 To target specific versions of NVIDIA hardware and CUDA software, use the -arch, -code, and -gencode options of nvcc.
-Code that uses the warp shuffle operation, for example, must be compiled with -arch=sm\30 (or higher compute capability).
+Code that contains double-precision arithmetic, for example, must be compiled with arch=sm_13 (or higher compute capability), otherwise double-precision arithmetic will get demoted to single-precision arithmetic.